 One of the main reasons to get a living trust is to make life easier for your family once you’ve died.
 Property stored inside a living trust doesn’t have to go through probate court, so your heirs will avoid the time-consuming process.
 In Michigan, however, this might not be as big of an upside as it is in other states.
 That’s because the state uses the Uniform Probate Code, which significantly streamlines the probate process.
 Additionally, Michigan offers a simplified probate process for estates valued at $25,000 or less.

 There are other reasons to get a living trust, though.
 For instance, a living trust may be especially useful if you want to leave property to a child.
 You can store that property in the trust, under the ownership of the trustee, until the child comes of age.
 A living trust can also help a person avoid conservatorship if they become incapacitated, as they’ll already have named a trustee or a successor trustee in the living trust.

 Who Should Get a Living Trust in Michigan?

 Living trusts are not reserved for the wealthy, but those with especially large or complex estates are more likely to be well served by creating a living trust.
 Because the Uniform Probate Code is in effect in the state of Michigan, small and simple estates are less likely to benefit from a living trust, as the probate process will already be more streamlined.
-The state also has a simplified probate process for estates worth less than $15,000.
 Aside from the size of your estate and the probate process, another consideration when deciding whether or not to get a living trust is whether you have any dependents.

 While living trusts boast a number of benefits, there are downsides.
 Living trusts tend to be more expensive and more difficult to set up than wills.
 They also give families more time than wills to contest an estate in court, potentially causing some headaches.